MatthewMcK17/Automated-Checkout/README.md

 Implements: OOP, Luhn's Algorithm, File I/O

-Future Plans: Implement a GUI to increase UX and improve UI, and web scraper to get images and show the item that the customer is buying.
+Future Plans: Implement a GUI to increase UX and improve UI, a web scraper to get images and show the item that the customer is buying, a proper database (SQL)